Your Skin Health Has Nothing To Do With You

-Most of my skin clients either want better skin (free of acne) or to have skin that is not causing them pain from ailments like psoriasis or eczema.
-In addition, almost all of them have tried every topical cream, balm, lotion or serum you can imagine.
-And while some of these topical can be quite miraculous, they do not resolve the ROOT CAUSE of their skin condition.
+If you are like most of my clients, you either want better skin (free of acne and blemishes) or to have skin that is not causing you pain from ailments like psoriasis or eczema.
+You may have tried every topical cream, balm, lotion or serum you can imagine.
+And while some of these topicals can be quite miraculous, they do not resolve the ROOT CAUSE of your skin condition.

-In fact, most of the time these miracle creams work for a few months and then stop.
+Have you noticed that these miracle creams seem to work for a few months and then stop.
 This is because the secret to healthy, glowing, amazing skin starts with something other than you.
-It starts with billions of cells that are not our own known as the microbiota.
+It starts with billions of cells that are not you own known as the microbiota.
 The microbiota are the billions of bacteria all over your body that act as helpers and have a huge impact on the health of your entire system.
 Your skin is not sterile and as you will find the more we try to sterilize it... the sicker this ecosystem gets.
 The skin ecosystem has the capacity to promote infection, inflammation and disease or help to maintain healthy, glowing, gorgeous skin.

 The number one thing you can do for amazingly healthy skin is nourish your skin ecosystem.

-In fact, changes in your microbial community have been studied as direct cause or contributor to skin issues like rosacea, eczema, acne and psoriasis.
-The skin ecosystem can change suddenly in response to environmental factors such as low fatty acid concentration or immune deficiencies.
+Changes in your microbial community have been studied as direct cause or contributor to skin issues like rosacea, eczema, acne and psoriasis.
+The skin ecosystem can change suddenly in response to environmental factors such as low healthy fats or immune system challenges.
 These microbes are directly affected by contact with others, topical products, types of clothing you wear and your exposure to nature.

 4 Major Factors in the Skin Ecosystem